graphql-dotnet/graphql-dotnet/docs/src/getting-started.md

     using GraphQL.Types;

     /*
-     * Database Layer
+     * Data Layer
      * In this example, it's a simple object.
 In the "real world,"
-     * it would likely be an object tied to an ORM, like Entity Framework.
+     * it would likely be an object tied to an ORM, like Entity Framework,
+     * or a data transfer object tied to some other data provider.
      */
     public class Droid
     {